 Bottom line: To transform the food system in the face of a multinational industrial food regime, we need multinational grassroots organizing that values the well-being of people and the planet over deep pocket profits.
 The Multinational Exchange for Sustainable Agriculture (MESA) connects small farmers, activists, educators and community leaders worldwide for experiential exchanges to restore relationships in our food system and better collaborate as global citizens.

 More people are waking up to sobering statistics, such as: the average age of US farmers is nearing 60, agriculture is the greatest user and polluter of water, 6 companies own 80% of the global seed supply which is losing diversity every day, and even though farms around the world produce over 4 lbs of food/person/day, there are still over 1 billion hungry and over 1 billion obese.
-Industrial agriculture dominates our farms and perpetuates these statistics.
-It's time to work together to find solutions that will repair this broken system.
+Industrial agriculture dominates our farms and perpetuates these statistics and all the isms that plague what many have grown accustomed to as normal- including racism, sexism, colonialism, xenophobism, and extractive capitalism.

-We need to grow more small farmers, level the political and economic playing field, and dismantle social inequities in order to transform our food system.
-This includes opening access to land, resources and training in resilient ways of producing, processing, distributing and consuming our food supply.
-While many farm apprenticeships provide valuable learning experiences, they could be greatly improved with the addition of more structured learning and opportunities to connect the day-to-day planting, weeding, harvesting and marketing to the bigger picture.
-How are we all connected?
-What is the overlap in our struggles and how can we effectively share solutions so that everyone has access to and is in control of an affordable, healthy food supply?
+We need to simultaneously dismantle structural social inequities and build regenerative food system solutions.
+This requires organizing with critical mass and critical connections to nourish people and the planet, to grow more farmers, AND to level the political and economic playing field to support these farmers.
+This includes drastically improved access to land, resources, and training in ways of producing, processing, distributing and composting that are regenerate our environment, build equitable economies, and care for the wellbeing of all beings.
+We are thrilled to see organic consumption and government support of farmer training programs on the rise, but much more is needed.
+While new farmer education programs are growing on popularity, many have yet to prioritize social justice as an integral part of their curriculum.
+And while many farm apprenticeships provide valuable learning experiences, they could be greatly improved with the addition of more structured learning and opportunities to connect the day-to-day planting, weeding, harvesting and marketing to the bigger picture.
+How are we connected by our food system?
+What is the overlap in social and ecological violence and how can we effectively share solutions so that everyone has access to and is in control of an affordable, healthy food supply?

 Farmers are often overwhelmed with the daily realities of running a production farm, unable to provide a training/mentoring experience for their apprentices beyond a simple "learn by doing" approach.
 Beginning farmers want to learn how to test soil, build compost and trellis tomatoes, but should also learn how to build a business plan, what is the impact of the US Farm Bill and Free Trade Agreements locally and globally, who decides the organic standards, and how are land-based social movements connected in Brazil, Thailand, Senegal and the US.
 This integration sheds light on our global interconnectedness, and helps us feel like we are part of something bigger than just ourselves.